-NHS Thurrock CCG is committed to safeguarding the wellbeing of adults from abuse and neglect.
-We work with our partner organisations, the local authority and police, to ensure that all commissioned services have effective safeguarding arrangements in place.
+Thurrock CCG is committed to safeguarding the wellbeing of adults from abuse and neglect.
+We work with our partner organisations, including Thurrock Council and Essex Police, to ensure that all commissioned services have effective safeguarding arrangements in place.

 Should you have concerns that a person is being subjected to or at risk of abuse, the adult safeguarding policy explains what you need to do.
-This could be by raising a safeguarding concern to Thurrock Local authority safeguarding team, the phone numbers and reporting template are included in the policy.
+This could be raising a safeguarding concern to Thurrock Council's safeguarding team, the phone numbers and reporting template are included in the policy.
 Alternatively if the person is suffering abuse this can be escalated directly to the police.

 See the links below for our Safeguarding Adults Policy and our Prevent Policy: